anilozdemir96/Salt-Discovery/README.md

-## Welcome to GitHub Pages
+## Welcome to  Bavlab exploratory visualization tool on Salt Girit Vakıfları Archieve

-You can use the [editor on GitHub](https://github.com/anilozdemir96/Salt-Discovery/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You may reach the application via [Link](https://github.com/anilozdemir96/Salt-Discovery/index.html) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.